 Summer fun unofficially kicks off with Memorial Day weekend, and for many that means sun, sand and surf in Gulf Shores and Orange Beach, Alabama.
 While the calendar gives us three days to soak up the sun, build sandcastles and enjoy the company of friends and family, it’s really only the beginning to a summer season filled with long weekends at the beach or even week-long adventures on Alabama’s white-sand beaches.
 But, for this one weekend each year, a whole different level of excitement is in the air as families leave the school books behind and embark on their annual trip to Alabama beaches.

 You can feel the energy and promise of a memorable summer the moment you drive over the bridge into Gulf Shores.
-From toe-tappin’ tunes to cannons firing to celebrate our military history, there’s something for every member of the family.
+From toe-tappin’ tunes to cannons firing to celebrate our military history, there’s a Gulf Shores activity for every member of the family.

 Plan ahead and get your tickets now for the Dave Matthews Band concert at the Amphitheater at The Wharf in Orange Beach on Sunday, May 27.
 Arrive early and have pre-concert cocktails and appetizers at Ginny Lane Bar & Grill.
 You can’t go wrong with the Fried Green Tomatoes and Blackened Shrimp or the Loaded Nachos!
 If you decide to start your Memorial Day vacation early, arrive early on May 24 to see Dwight Yoakam in concert at The Wharf.